llord1/llord1.github.io/Introductory.md

 ## The Framework's Levels:

-- Biological and physiological needs will be explored in the context of Ambience
+- Biological and physiological needs will be explored in the context of Ambience:

 The pursuit of this level would allow for the exploration of one's basic biological and physiological needs.
 Here basic data collection and analysis of personal data can be explored.
 For example, one can explore personal Fitbit data to determine metrics on one's restful and actives states; Python can be used to create an interactive dashboard to view details.
 This can also be done with personal finances; one can attempt to make visual predictions on when a personal budget will allow for a set purchase, or how long it may take to fully pay off a purchase, and so on.